 One of the most eagerly awaited UK mountain bikes of 2012 is the Kinesis Maxlight FF29.
 We have been counting the days until it hit production.
 That day has come, it is now available.

-Which means a longer and slacker geometry so it feels right at home when being ripped through fast flowing singletrack, by inserting a perma grin on your face at the same time.
-Geometry is nice at 71.5 degrees for the head angle, and is based around a 100-120mm fork.
+Which means a longer and slacker geometry so it feels right at home when being ripped through fast flowing single track, by inserting a perma grin :) on your face at the same time.
+The FF29’s geometry is nice at 71.5 degrees for the head angle, and is based around a 100-120 mm fork.
 They made the chainstays short at 17.5in and the wheelbase is 42.59in.